Probabilistic Multi-Dimensional Classification: Acknowledgements

 \section{Acknowledgements}

 This work was initiated when all authors were at the TU Eindhoven.
 Vu-Linh Nguyen has been funded by the Junior Professor Chair in Trustworthy AI (Ref.
 ANR-R311CHD).
 Yang Yang has been funded by the Research Foundation – Flanders (FWO, G097720N).
-This work was partially funded/supported by the EU European Defence Fund Project KOIOS (EDF-2021-DIGIT-R-FL-KOIOS) and Dutch NWO Perspectief 2022 Project PersOn (P21-03).
+Cassio de Campos thanks the support of EU European Defence Fund Project KOIOS (EDF-2021-DIGIT-R-FL-KOIOS) and Dutch NWO Perspectief 2022 Project PersOn (P21-03).